LEVERAGING TOTALENERGIES' POSITION AS THE 2ND LARGEST LNG PLAYER IN THE WORLD

 LNG is natural gas that has been cooled down at -163°C to liquid form, reducing the volume by around 625 times compared to its gas state.
 This makes it easy and safe to transport and store.

 Following 3 years of planning and collaboration with our partners, our first LNG bunker vessel – the 18,600m3-capacity Gas Agility – has been in operations, in Rotterdam, since November 2020.
-By 2022, we will launch our 2nd LNG bunker vessel into operations in Marseille, France, and share the use of a 3rd bunker vessel in Singapore where we are proud to have recently been awarded a LNG bunker supplier license in February 2021.
+In January 2022, we launched our 2nd chartered LNG bunker vessel, the Gas Vitality, into operations in Marseille, France.

 These assets, with high capacity and flexible operating parameters, are designed to serve a wide variety of vessels of all sizes - enabling us to develop tailor-made solutions for different shipping segments.